(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 The chances are, if it was an easy situation to fix you would have already done it.
 So these actions are about meeting your needs.

 1. Take action to meet your need/s.
-And if there’s no obvious way to meet your need – get creative!
+If there’s no obvious way to meet your need—get creative!
 For example:

-• If you need a hug, everyone is out and you’re still supposed to be social distancing, grab a pillow instead.
+• If you need a hug, and everyone is out, grab a pillow instead.

-• If you’re feeling trapped and need “freedom” but can’t go out, perhaps you can watch an expansive nature documentary, do a guided meditation or write a poem about what freedom means for you.
+• If you’re feeling trapped and need “freedom” but can’t go out because you’re sick, perhaps you can watch an expansive nature documentary, do a guided meditation or write a poem about what freedom means for you.

 • What inventive ways can you think of to meet your need/s?